grafana/loki/docs/sources/storage/_index.md

 ### Azure Blob Storage

 Blob Storage is Microsoft Azure's hosted object store.
 It is a good candidate for a managed object store, especially when you're already running on Azure, and is production safe.
-Authentication can be done using using a storage account name and key or using a Service Principal.
+You can use authentication by using a storage account name and key or by using a Service Principal.

 ### Notable Mentions